lennihein/cpu-emulator/doc/slides/notes_jan.md

     an additional iteration of the loop is performed.
     During this iteration, the loop index is out-of-bounds

-Because of this, the secret value is accessed and encoded into cache
+Because of this, the secret value - located immediately behind the array - is accessed and encoded into cache.

-As we already saw during the Meltdown demo, we can then retrieve the secret value by extracting it from the cache
+We can then retrieve the secret value by extracting it from the cache.
+As we already saw during the Meltdown demo,
+    this can be done by accessing every entry of our probe array, measuring the access time,
+    and determining which index had the shortest access time

 So, let's take a look at the code we use to implement this attack

+----- 3-4 min -----

 ## Spectre-Type Attack: Preparation

 This is how we prepare the victim array
 The first part writes 0x01 to the first 8 elements
+    by loading the address of the victim array into register r1, the value 0x01 into register r2,
-The last two lines write the secret value of 0x41 just past the array
+    and then performing a number of stores to memory The last two lines write the secret value of 0x41 just past the array

 ## Spectre-Type Attack: Execution